 - Any blind spot can hide a pedestrian or cyclist.

-Instructor to Learner.
-The mirror nearest the edge of the road should be adjusted so that part of your own vehicle is visible in order to give you a reference point.
+Instructor to Learner: The mirror nearest the edge of the road should be adjusted so that part of your own vehicle is visible in order to give you a reference point.
 If you have no reference point, you have no way of judging how far away the following vehicle is.

 N.B.
 The interior mirror is manufactured from flat glass, which gives a true image of following vehicles.
-The exterior mirrors are manufactured from convex glass, which although giving you a wider view, give you a distorted view.
+The exterior mirrors are manufactured from convex glass, which although giving you a wider view, gives you a distorted view.
 All following vehicles seem to be further away than they really are.
 This distortion must always be kept in mind.

-Explanation to Instructor.
-In real life, during the initial ‘move away’ part of the lesson, learners will forget everything you have said and will either stare out of the windscreen all the time or alternatively, be so scared of holding up following traffic, stare in the interior mirror all the time.
+Instructor Notes: In real life, during the initial ‘move away’ part of the lesson, learners will forget everything you have said and will either stare out of the windscreen all the time or alternatively, be so scared of holding up following traffic, stare in the interior mirror all the time.
 If they are in the ‘staring in the mirror’ category, simply move the interior mirror so that they can’t see into it, and use your own interior mirror until they are ready for reality.

 Assuming that your learner actually uses the exterior mirrors to begin with (you should be so lucky), you will soon know if they have adjusted them correctly.
 If they have adjusted either exterior mirror incorrectly, they will lean sideways until they can see the side of their own car in that particular mirror, the better to understand what they are looking at.

-The Trainee Manual I quote above was written by an Approved Driving Instructor (ADI); RAC Registered Instructor (RAC.RI); Institute of Advanced Motorists Instructor for Private and Commercial vehicles (IAM Instructor); Royal Society for the Prevention of Accidents, Class 1 Gold (RoSPA Class1)
+The trainee manual I quote above was written by an Approved Driving Instructor (ADI); RAC Registered Instructor (RAC.RI); Institute of Advanced Motorists Instructor for Private and Commercial vehicles (IAM Instructor); Royal Society for the Prevention of Accidents, Class 1 Gold (RoSPA Class1).